-Incoterms are the standard international trade agreements regarding the transport of goods.
-The contract stipulates standard agreements that divide the costs and risks between the seller and the buyer.
+Incoterms are the standard International trade agreements for the transport of commercial goods.
+These terms determine the division of liability and responsibility between the buyer and the seller.

 You can agree to the following matters by means of an incoterm:

 - Who is responsible for transport insurances, licenses, authorisations and other formalities?